-First, a Roblet on the Roblet-server for the speech IO informs the client application that a light switch is to be operated by the robot.
-Then the position of the light switch which is stored as a point of interest in a map is requested from a map server.
-This Roblet-server encapsulates a database in which map elements like obstacles and points of interest are stored.
-Multiple applications can get, alter or add map elements of the database concurrently through this Robletserver.
-Then, a Roblet is sent to the pathplanning server to get a path to the light switch.
-The Roblet sends a new Roblet to the robot.
-There, the new one drives the robot to a suitable position at the light switch, so that the arm can reach the switch.
-The position of the arm relative to the switch is obtained form a method call to the arm-operations library which is provided by the corresponding Roblet-server.
-By solving the kinematic chain, the robot computes a position and orientation suitable to operate the switch.
-After this position has been reached by the robot arm, a Roblet tries to fine-position the manipulator in front of the light switch with the hand camera by visual servoing.
-A seperate Roblet-server for the hand camera provides positioning errors calculated on the observed images.
-When the arm is centered in front of the switch, an approach move is made by the arm which is force controlled by sensor input of the BarrettHand.
+First, a Roblet® on the Roblet®-server for the speech IO informs the client application that a light switch is to be operated by the robot.
+Then the position of the light switch which is stored as a point of interest in a map is requested from the map server.
+This Roblet®-server encapsulates a database in which map elements like obstacles and points of interest within the robot's working area are stored.
+Multiple applications can get, alter or add map elements of the database concurrently through this Roblet®-server.
+The server coordinates the access to the database if multiple Roblets® run in parallel.
+After the Cartesian position of the light switch was determined, the client application sends a Roblet[®] to the path planning server to get a path to the light switch.
+The path planning server has its own connection to a Roblet® on the map server and uses the current map information for its path planning algorithm.
+After a path is calculated, the client program commands the robot to drive to the light switch on the given path and maneuver the robot to a suitable position so that one robot arm can reach the switch.
+Obstacles on the path to the switch are autonomously avoided by the robot.
+The final position of the robot arm relative to the switch is obtained from a method call to the arm-operations library which is provided by the corresponding Roblet®-server.
+By solving the kinematical chain, the robot computes a position and orientation suitable to operate the switch.
+After this position has been reached by the robot arm, a Roblet® tries to fineposition the manipulator in front of the light switch with the hand camera by visual servoing.
+Therefore, the Roblet®server on the robot has a module which provides units to access the hand camera as well as a module with units to move the manipulator.
+A unit of the hand camera's module provides positioning errors calculated on the observed images.
+When the arm is centered in front of the switch, an approach move is made by the arm which is force-controlled by sensor input of the BarrettHand.
 The sensors of the hand are precise enough to stop the movement of the arm when the finger touches the switch.
-In the final step the finger operates the switch.
-By using a final movement of the finger, even switches like the double-switch shown in figure 5(a) can be operated independently.
+In the final step a finger operates the switch.
+By using a final movement of this finger, even switches like the double-switch shown in the left image of figure 7 can be operated independently.